chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 | Informal structures      | Legally compliant entities  |
 | Leader carries all risk  | Distributed decision-making |

+#### 3.5 Fish Shoals

+A Fish Shoal is a **non-capital pooling** community-driven investment club structured as a Series LLC, where:

+1. Access is gated or monetized by NFTs or traditional SaaS by investors who share an investment sector interest
+2. Members can propose, curate and vet deal flow in their domain of expertise
+3. Community members vote on which members should receive Organizer status
+4. Smart contracts prove membership, enforce compensation transparency, and automate payment distributions
+5. Members can provide services to startups in exchange for compensation
+6. Shoal Leads may manage or adminster multiple Fish Schools
+7. Legal compliance is built-in through proper entity structure and regulatory adherence

 #### 3.5 The Fish Network Flywheel

+1. Businesses create Fish Shoals to leverage community to increase reach and impact
-1. Organizers create Fish Schools focused on specific theses or sectors
+2. Shoals help appoint Fish School Organizers who create Fish Schools focused on specific theses or sectors
-2. Investors join schools aligned with their interests and expertise
+4. Investors join schools aligned with their interests and expertise
-3. Startups pitch to relevant Fish Schools, competing for capital
+5. Startups pitch to relevant Fish Schools, competing for capital
-4. Community votes fund the best opportunities quickly
+6. Community votes fund the best opportunities quickly
-5. Successful investments create returns and reputation (Fish Points)
+7. Successful investments create returns and reputation (Fish Points)
-6. Top performers attract more capital and better deal flow
+8. Top performers attract more capital and better deal flow
-7. Network effects strengthen as ecosystem grows
+9. Network effects strengthen as ecosystem grows

 This creates a virtuous cycle where quality begets quality, and the platform becomes increasingly valuable to all participants.